x676f64/secureum-mind_map/content/7. Audit Findings 101/Tokens with more than 18 decimal points will cause issues.md

 This can result in broken code flow and unpredictable outcomes

-1. Recommendation: Make sure the code won’t fail in case the token’s decimals is more than 18
+### Recommendation:
-2. Major severity finding from [Consensys Diligence Audit of Defi Saver](https://consensys.net/diligence/audits/2021/03/defi-saver/#tokens-with-more-than-18-decimal-points-will-cause-issues)
+Make sure the code won’t fail in case the token’s decimals is more than 18
 ___
 ## Slide Screenshot
 ![003.png](../../images/7.%20Audit%20Findings%20101/003.png)